 Providing service to others has been identified as a developmental asset, a building block for positive child and adolescent development.
-Volunteering often involves working as a member of a group while providing service.
-Through a connection to the real world important developmental tasks are practiced.
+Volunteering often involves working as a member of a group while providing a service.
+Through this connection to the real world important developmental tasks are practiced.
 Volunteering can provide the volunteer with opportunities to interact with people from different cultures and walks of life, fostering community involvement, a sense of belonging, the practice of responsibility, and the promotion of prosocial, helping behaviors.
-For young people who have a tendency to isolate due to shyness, low self-esteem or lack of confidence, volunteering can be an empowering experience that validates the volunteer's ability to make a difference.
-Positive feelings that come from participating in making a positive difference in the lives of others or the community, supports the development and practice of empathy and gratitude.
+For young people who have a tendency to isolate due to shyness, low self-esteem, or lack of confidence, volunteering can be an empowering experience that validates the volunteer's ability to make a difference in their world.
+Positive feelings that come from participating in making a positive difference in the lives of others or the community supports the development of empathy and gratitude.

-When schools incorporate service learning into their curriculum research consistently points to positive correlations between service learning and academic success for school-aged youth.
-Positive emotions such as gratitude are often reported by those who give of themselves in the service of helping others and 15.5 million youth, or 55% of youth 12 to 18, participate in volunteer activities.
+Positive emotions such as gratitude are often reported by those who give of themselves in the service of helping others.
 The feeling of gratitude has been shown to improve happiness, connection to others, and even sleep.
 In addition, grateful people are less likely to experience anger, resentment, and regret, therefore reducing their level of stress.
+When schools incorporate service learning into their curriculum research consistently points to positive correlations between service learning and academic success for school-age youth.

 Studies have also found that students who were disengaged from school experienced positive changes during the time of their involvement in service learning.
 These students were more likely to believe they were contributing to the community, reported less feelings of boredom, more engagement in academic tasks, fewer days of absence from school, and were more accepting of diversity.
-In addition, volunteering increases engagement and motivation, especially in disadvantaged youth.
+In addition, volunteering increases engagement and motivation, especially for disadvantaged youth.
 There is also evidence that engaging in volunteer activities inhibits antisocial behavior in young people and reduces the likelihood of arrest in high risk groups.

+Parent volunteers account for 2.5 billion volunteer hours annually, valued at \$54 billion.
 A youth from a family where at least one parent volunteers is twice as likely to volunteer as a youth with no family members who volunteer.
-Parent volunteers account for 2.5 billion volunteer hours annually, valued at \$54 billion.
 Volunteers are vital to the health of our nation's communities and the benefits to the volunteer are numerous.
 What are you waiting for?
-Share your time and skills and help make the world a better place.
+Join the 15.5 million youth who participate in volunteer activities.
+By sharing your time and skills with others, you can help make the world a better place.